 3. Once the haggis is very hot, cut a cross in the middle and spoon out the filling.

-Why on Burns Night?
+Why is haggis served on Burns Night?

 In 1801, on the fifth anniversary of the death of Robert Burns, his friends got together to celebrate his life.
 Burns immortalised haggis in his poem Address to a Haggis, so it was the obvious food to serve.
 This celebration has continued every year on Burns’ birthday, 25 January, ever since.
 Events are held across the world, where people recite his poetry, sing, drink whisky and – of course – eat haggis.